 From 2000-2013 Rose worked as secretary to Frampton Court Estate and the Clifford family of Frampton on Severn, whose ancestry in the village can be traced through their extensive archive to the early days of the Norman Conquest.
 The oldest record relating to the Hewlett family merely dates to 1306.

 Rose has published several books and articles.
-She undertakes private research and gives talks on a variety of subjects.
+She undertakes private research, gives talks on a variety of subjects, and is currently advising the Living Levels Landscape Partnership on historic records associated with sea defence, land drainage and flooding on the Gwent Levels.